LoyolaChicagoBooks/introcs-csharp/rst/while-with-sequence.rst

 is false if the length is 0, and we could immediately set ``allDigitsSoFar`` to false.
-We would need to change the initialization so it checks the length and chooses the right value for ``allDigitsSoFar``, true or false, appropriate.  since we are selecting between two values, an ``if`` statement should occur to you::
+We would need to change the initialization so it checks the length and chooses the right value for ``allDigitsSoFar``, true or false.
+Since we are selecting between two values, an ``if`` statement should occur to you::

   bool allDigitsSoFar;